Hyperbaric Oxygen Therapy

 Hyperbaric oxygen (HBO) therapy is a treatment in which the patient breathes 100 percent pure oxygen while inside a pressurized chamber.
 The air pressure inside a hyperbaric oxygen chamber is about two and a half times greater than the normal pressure in the atmosphere.
 This “hyperbaric” (or high pressure) dose of oxygen helps your blood carry more oxygen to your organs and tissues to promote wound healing.
 It also activates the white blood cells to fight infection.

-Patients typically receive HBO therapy five days a week for approximately four to six weeks.
+The course of treatment varies by diagnosis, but patients typically receive HBO therapy five days a week for approximately four to six weeks.
 One treatment takes about two hours and is quite comfortable for most patients.

 Hyperbaric oxygen therapy promotes healing by increasing the level of oxygen in the tissue and improving the healing efficiency of the white blood cells.